sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 The "Open Firmware Device Tree" or simply the Device Tree (DT) is a data exchange format used for exchanging hardware description data with the software or operating system.
 The specification is defined at https://www.devicetree.org.

-More specifically it is a description of the hardware that is readable by the operating system so that the operating system doesn't need to hard-code the details of the machine.
+More specifically it is a description of the hardware that is readable by the operating system so that the operating system doesn't need to hard-code the details of the machine, this presents advantages over the traditional method of hardcoding hardware information on the kernel.
+With the device tree the kernel can configure itself dynamically.

 In Linux is a recommended way to describe non-discoverable devices (platform devices) to the Linux Kernel, which previously had to be hardcoded on the source files.